taustation-fan/taustation-fan.github.io/README.md

 clone on Tau Station otherwise.

-After activation, the new body is confined to the clone vats for some time, starting at 10 segments, but increasing after you have died several times.
+After activation, the new body is confined to the clone vats for some time, starting at 10 segments, but increases each time you die.
-After the new body is released, you have access to your bank account and your storage.
+After the new body is released, you have access to your bank account, storage and ships.

 The following persist through the death of a body: